anilkumar-01/card-game/README.md

 - If all else fails, the top card (by number value wins).
 - If the top card has the same value, each of the tied players draws a single card from the deck until a winner is found.
 - Only the newly drawn cards are compared to decide a tie.
 The top card wins a tie.
-- For now the suit (spades/hearts etc...), does not matter.
+- Suit (spades/hearts etc...), does not matter.